coopdigital/prototyping-kit/README.md

 Webpack implemention: `$ npm run webpack:watch`

-## Deploying to Heroku

-Something something why containers are good

 ### Deploying for the first time

 You may find this takes ~10 seconds to build (for a vanilla clone of the repo).
 Don't worry about it, Docker is smart enough to reuse stuff where it can so future deployments will take less time.